 Leadership Portfolio - candidates' Demonstration and Coaching in Classroom emphasize working with classroom teachers and other education professionals in (1) assisting in selection, administration and interpretation of appropriate assessments for students, especially English learners and those who struggle with reading and writing; (2) leading in analyzing and using classroom, individual, grade-level, or school-wide assessment data to make instructional decisions; and (3) modeling and assisting in planning effective reporting of assessment results to children's parents.

 6. Interpretation: Who interprets the evidence? (e.g., faculty, administrative assistant, etc.) If this differs by LO, provide information by LO.

-Faculty 7.
-Results: Since the most recent full report, state the conclusion(s) drawn, what evidence or supporting data led to the conclusion(s), and what changes have been made as a result of the conclusion(s).
-Overall, results from multiple assessments addressing Standard 3 (LO #3) show candidates' cumulative mean average of 2.5/3.0.
-Candidates' mean scores across assessments range from 2.0 to 3.0.
+7. Results: Since the most recent full report, state the conclusion(s) drawn, what evidence or supporting data led to the conclusion(s), and what changes have been made as a result of the conclusion(s).

+Overall, results from multiple assessments addressing Standard 3 (LO #3) show candidates' cumulative mean average of 2.1/3.0.
+Candidates' mean scores across assessments range from 2.0 to 2.3.
 Candidates perform at an acceptable level in demonstrating their understanding of types of assessments and their purposes strengths, and limitations, and their competence in selecting, developing, administering, and interpreting assessments for specific purposes.
 In examining the artifacts that support the elements in Standard 3, the faculty notes that candidates' Strategy Lessons lack a clear articulation of the literature and research related to types of assessments and their purposes, strengths, and limitations; established purposes for assessing the performance of all readers, and use of multiple data sources and assessment information to analyze individual readers' performance and to plan instruction and intervention as well as to plan and evaluate instruction.
-The faculty also notes that candidates can benefit from additional experience and practice in these areas.
-Courses that address Standard 3 in assessments have been revised to provide more rigorous practice for candidates to implement various assessments and processes.
-LO #4: Candidates create and engage their stude valuing of differences in our society.
-(ILA Standar ents in literacy practices that develop awareness, understanding, respect, and a and 4.
-Flements 4.1.4.2.8.4.3) Connecticut Poeding Specialist Test (008) - candidates demonstrate their
+The faculty concludes that candidates can benefit from additional experience and practice in these areas.
+Courses that embed assessments in Standard 3 have been revised to provide more rigorous practice for candidates to implement various assessments and processes.
+In addition, the Literacy Center has purchased current assessment instruments to be used for practice in clinical courses.

+LO #4: Candidates create and engage their students in literacy practices that develop awareness, understanding, respect, and a valuing of differences in our society.
+(ILA Standard 4: Elements 4.1, 4.2 & 4.3)